hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 ## v2.1.0 - 7.9.2022
 - Added buttons for water pumps to pause when drought ends and unpause when drought starts
-- Added buttons to disable water
+- Added buttons to disable stream gauge link during drought or temperate
+- Fixed some localizations issues and added some loc lines
+- Minor change to package output folder structure

 ## v2.0.2 - 6.9.2022
 - Minor UI fixed on water pump fragments